 What kind of films & TV can I contact After Misery about, as a publicist, studio etc.?

 - We cover narrative feature films and TV series, excluding ''network TV'' (you know, the ones with 20+ episodes per season).
-Please don't spam our email about documentary features, short docs, reality shows, talk show specials or web series, we don't write about them as of now.
-By using your own good judgement, you can send screener links to narrative short films and comedy specials but note that we don't write about them on the site.
+Please don't spam our email about short documentaries, VR experiences, reality shows, talk show specials, podcasts, live events or web series, we don't write about them as of now.
+By using your own good judgement, you can send screener links to documentary features, narrative short films and comedy specials but note that we don't write about them on the site.
 Occasionally, we might check out one of them and make a social post if it's great.

 What do the Smileys and Frowneys mean in your reviews?

 - They aren't always comparable from one review to another and neither are they only things worth mentioning about the film/series.
 The purpose of a Smiley is to highlight something that makes the film/series especially enjoyable or impressive, consider it as a pat on the back or something to keep an eye on while watching.

 The Frowneys also aren't as harsh as they might sound, most of all they are designed to give feedback to filmmakers in terms what to improve on next time they embark on a project as sometimes Frowney can mean an underwhelming, underwritten or poorly executed aspect of a film/series.
 For the viewer, they are mostly just warning labels to be wary about.

 I'd like to write for After Misery, how may I approach this?

 - It's not a guarantee but we are open to work with professional and kind-hearted writers.
 Few bullet points about that:

 • Do your research about After Misery.
 Read some reviews, read how they are structured and what the framework is.
 Just to keep things in line, we use a five star system with 0,5 star difference and use of Smileys/Frowneys is recommended.
 With international coverage, we also mention the original title and language in the review -> ''Another Round (Druk in Danish)''